hdparmar/hdparmar/README.md

 - 👋 Hi, I’m Harshdeep Parmar
-- 👀 I’m interested in how artificial intelligence can be used to generate lighting effects from music.
+- 👀 I’m interested in Machine Learning in Audio.
 - 🌱 I’m currently learning to develop an algorithm which can visualise music through colours.
-- 💞️ I’m looking to collaborate on Stable Diffusion and Spotify Open Source
+- 💞️ I’m looking to collaborate on Stable Diffusion, VAEs and Spotify Open Source
 - 📫 If you want to have a chat you can reach me at hdp.1798@gmail.com

 <!---